DualBrain/gotBASIC/retro.md

 - ZX Spectrum
   - [ZX Basic Wiki](https://zxbasic.readthedocs.io/en/docs/)

+# *Retro Modern*

+This category is for languages/projects that aren't exactly retro but strive to provide the flavor of retro-ness on modern platforms.

+- [BASIC8](https://github.com/paladin-t/b8): An integrated *Fantasy Computer* for game and other program development where you can create, share and play disks in a modern BASIC dialect with built-in tools for editing sprites, tiles, map, quantized, etc.

 # Books

 - [More BASIC Computer Games by David H. Ahl (PDF)](https://www.atariarchives.org/morebasicgames/index.php) - 1979